 Hartwell is a very small city located in the state of Georgia.
 With a population of 4,437 people and three constituent neighborhoods, Hartwell is the 159th largest community in Georgia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartwell is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hartwell is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Hartwell who work in management occupations (14.27%), office and administrative support (12.15%), and sales jobs (11.06%).
+Overall, Hartwell is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Hartwell who work in sales jobs (14.29%), management occupations (10.21%), and office and administrative support (9.11%).

-Being a small city, Hartwell does not have a public transit system used by locals to get to and from work.
+Hartwell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hartwell in 2010 was $20,139, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $80,556 for a family of four.
-However, Hartwell contains both very wealthy and poor people as well.
+The per capita income in Hartwell in 2018 was $16,181, which is low income relative to Georgia and the nation.
+This equates to an annual income of $64,724 for a family of four.

 Hartwell is an extremely ethnically-diverse city.
 The people who call Hartwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartwell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hartwell include German, Scottish, Irish, and Scots-Irish.
+Important ancestries of people in Hartwell include Irish, English, German, Italian, and African.

 The most common language spoken in Hartwell is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Langs. of India.